raiden-network/raiden-services/README.md

 The Raiden Services require Python 3.7+.

-Currently we recomment to use the latest development version of the services.
+Currently we recommend to use the latest development version of the services.
 To install them run the following commands:

 ```sh
 git clone git@github.com:raiden-network/raiden-services.git